bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-#### Criticism of the default behavior of HTML5 built-in validation
+<h4>Criticism of the default behavior of HTML5 built-in validation</h4>

 The techniques we have seen so far for enhancing HTML forms are powerful and provide interesting features, but are also criticized by Web developers: